Wednesday, 22 October 2014

 Rick Altman (1999)

-types of pleasure when watching a music video:
+Three types of pleasure when watching a music video:

 Emotional Pleasure: offered to the audience of genre film are significant when generating a strong audience response.